isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Main Showcase.md

 ___

 #### **Find out more!**
-Watch this **video** to find out more about the Bras Basah neighbourhood, where the installations take inspiration from.

 Interested to learn the history of entertainment spots in Bras Basah Bugis and Civic District areas?
-Check out this [**resource package**](https://reference.nlb.gov.sg/guides/sci-tech/sustainability/sustainable-living) for reading materials or explore a [**story map**](https://staging-nlb-curiocity.netlify.app/events/bb-showcase/entertainment) here.
+Check out this [**resource guide**](https://reference.nlb.gov.sg/guides/sci-tech/sustainability/sustainable-living) for reading materials or explore a [**story map**](https://staging-nlb-curiocity.netlify.app/events/bb-showcase/entertainment) here.